Lincoln Memorial Inscriptions

 North Chamber: Second Inaugural Address

-Lincoln's March 4, 1865 Second Inaugural Address was selected for the north chamber of the memorial.
+Lincoln's March 4, 1865, Second Inaugural Address is depicted in the north chamber of the memorial.
 This speech, delivered just one month before the conclusion of the Civil War, creates the policy for reuniting the divided states.
 The reelected president firmly believed that the northern states should welcome their southern sisters and brothers back into the Union with open arms.
-But the feeling among many northerners at the end of the Civil War was anger toward the South for having left the Union.
-Lincoln's willingness to show compassion to the southern people, "…with malice towards none; charity for all," helped quell the hostility among northerners.
+Lincoln's willingness to show compassion, "…with malice towards none; charity for all," meant to quell any lingering hostility.

 Park footer